-Note: This section is relevant only in situations for sharing vSAN datastore resources over the network.
-If this configuration is not in your plans, you can skip this section.
+This section is relevant only in situations for sharing vSAN datastore resources over the network.
+This section can be skipped if this is not in your plans.

-A vSAN HCI Mesh network enables VxRail clusters that use a local vSAN datastore for primary storage to leverage capacity on a remote vSAN datastore for application workloads.
-If dynamic clusters are part of the vSAN HCI mesh network, they can mount a remote vSAN datastore on a cluster with free vSAN storage capacity.
-They can use that as their primary storage resource.
+With a vSAN HCI Mesh network in place, VxRail cluster that leverage a local vSAN datastore for primary storage can also leverage the capacity on a remote vSAN datastore for application workload.
+If dynamic clusters will be part of the vSAN HCI mesh network, they can mount a remote vSAN datastore on a cluster with free vSAN storage capacity and use that as their primary storage resource.

-If your plans include sharing storage resources between clusters in a vSAN HCI mesh, be sure to prepare your data center to meet the following prerequisites:
+If your plans include sharing storage resources between clusters in a vSAN HCI mesh, prepare your data center to meet the following prerequisites:

-To enable vSAN HCI mesh, the data center must have a network topology that enables connectivity of the vSAN networks on the two participating VxRail clusters.
+To enable vSAN HCI mesh, the data center must have a network topology that can enable connectivity of the vSAN networks on the two participating VxRail clusters.

-Note: If this option is selected, be sure to assign routable IP addresses to the vSAN network on each participating VxRail cluster.
+- If the VxRail clusters are deployed against different top-of-rack switches, or if the common VLAN cannot be stretched between the switch instances, connectivity can be enabled using Layer 3 routing services.
+If this option is selected, assign routable IP addresses to the vSAN network on each participating VxRail cluster.